10 Ways to Save Money at the Zoo

 When we went to the zoo one year, I had a total mom moment and forgot all about taking sunscreen and other necessities with us.
 This left us with having to purchase these items at the park and spending way more than we should have.

 To help avoid this, when you make plans to visit the zoo, start gathering the little things that you may need.
-Sunglasses, sunscreen, hats, or bug spray are just a few items that you should include in your zoo pack.
+Make a list to be sure you have everything.
+Things like sunglasses, sunscreen, hats, or bug spray are just a few items that you should include in your zoo pack.
+These are typically overpriced at zoos or theme parks so this is a great way to save money visiting the zoo.

 3. Plan your visit around the free days at the zoo